MellKam/soundify/README.md

 # Gettings started

-To get started, you need to create a SpotifyClient, the purpose of which is to create an http request to spotify.
+To make your first request with Soundify, you need to create a `SpotifyClient`, the purpose of which is to create an http requests to spotify.
 As the first parameter it takes access token or [AuthProvider](#auth-provider-and-automatic-tokens-refreshing).

 ```ts
 import { SpotifyClient } from "@soundify/api";